GSA/idmanagement.gov/_playbooks/playbook-signword.md

 If multiple agencies are submitting a document for Federal Register publication, OFR receives only one document, signed by all agency authorised representatives.
 For example, if six agencies are jointly issuing a rule, OFR does NOT get six submissions of the same rule.
 Regardless of the method of submission, the legal signatory requirements are the same.

-{% include alert-warning.html content="If you are submitting a document to OFR that requires multiple signatures, be sure to include all required signature blocks in the body of the document **before** any signatures are applied, otherwise the document will need to be edited which will remove all signatures up to that point." %}
+{% include alert-warning.html heading="OFR Rules for Multiple Signatories" content="If you are submitting a document to OFR that requires multiple signatures, be sure to include all required signature blocks in the body of the document **before** any signatures are applied, otherwise the document will need to be edited which will remove all signatures up to that point." %}

 *The final approver will see multiple “invisible” signatures in the document.* <br/>
 <img src="{{site.baseurl}}/assets/piv/word-signature-12.png" alt="A screenshot of a Microsoft Word Valid Signatures box, with two names highlighted and dates beside the names." width="333" height="138">